 no business other than the question of the appeal may be conducted; and

-the Committee must state the grounds for suspending or expelling the member and the reasons for taking that action; and
+the appeal subcommittee must state the grounds for suspending or expelling the member and the reasons for taking that action; and

 the person whose membership has been suspended or who has been expelled must be given an opportunity to be heard.

-After complying with subrule 25(a), the members present and entitled to vote at the meeting must vote by secret ballot on the question of whether the decision to suspend or expel the person should be upheld or revoked.
+After complying with subrule 25(a), members of the appeal subcommittee present and entitled to vote at the meeting must vote by secret ballot on the question of whether the decision to suspend or expel the person should be upheld or revoked.

 A member may not vote by proxy at the meeting.

-The decision is upheld if not less than three quarters of the members voting at the meeting vote in favour of the decision.
+The decision is upheld if a majority of the persons voting at the meeting vote in favour of the decision.

 Division 3 — Grievance procedure